kolenaIO/kolena/docs/dataset/quickstart.md

         See the [`keypoint_detection/upload_results.py`](https://github.com/kolenaIO/kolena/blob/trunk/examples/dataset/keypoint_detection/keypoint_detection/upload_results.py)
         script in the code example for details on how results were generated.

     You will now see a preview of how Kolena will ingest the model results.
-Give your model a name, and click `Import` to upload the model results.
+Click `Import` to upload the model results.

     <figure markdown>